cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/private-net/create-private-networks.md

   - If using **Exclude** mode, remove `100.64/10` from your list.
   - If using **Include** mode, add `100.64/10` to your list.

-This will instruct Cloudflare to begin proxying any traffic from enrolled devices, except the traffic excluded using the split tunnel settings.
+This will instruct WARP to begin proxying any traffic destined for a `100.64/10` IP address to Cloudflare for routing and policy enforcement.

 ## Connect via WARP